-The study aims to evaluate the gaps in care and support for adults with Long-term Neurological Conditions (LTNCs) and their unmet healthcare needs during the COVID-19 pandemic.
+The study aims to understand the care and support needs of adults with long-term neurological conditions (LTNCs), such as Parkinson's, Dementia, and others, and their unmet healthcare needs during the COVID-19 pandemic.
 It is being carried out by Ebere Ugwuodo (EU) as phase 3 of a project for the award of a Doctor of Philosophy (PhD) degree.
 The study is supervised by Dr Pauline Campbell, Dr Julie Cowie, and Professor Lorna Paul at Glasgow Caledonian University.

-Before deciding whether to participate, it is important you understand what participation in the study will involve.
-Please read the following information carefully.
-Don't hesitate to contact us at the address below for more details.
+Before deciding whether to take part, it is important you understand what the study will involve.
+Please read the following information carefully and talk about it with others if you want to.
+If you need more information, please don't hesitate to contact us at the address below for more details.